CocoIndex reached v1.0 at the start of this cycle.

 @phuctoan123

-Thanks @phuctoan123 for documenting gws for Google Drive setup, making the Drive source easier to configure.
+Thanks @phuctoan123 for documenting gws for Google Drive setup.

 Frequently asked questions.